Breast Implants Sydney

 Breast Implant Shapes: Both ‘Tear-Drop’ and Round Implants are equally popular.
 Round Breast Implants give more fullness at the top of the breast and so can be the better choice if much upper breast volume has been lost after breast-feeding or weight loss.
 On the other hand, ‘Tear-Drop’ Breast Implants offer a more natural shape because they taper towards the top of the implant and so deliver a more natural breast profile by delivering a straight-line drape of skin from the collar-bone down to the nipple.
 Basically, the choice between these two shapes is a personal one depending on the particular ‘look’ a patient is after.

 Although quite rare with an average incidence of 1 in 5,000 women with breast implants, it has been reported to be more likely with Textured (‘Rough’) Surface Breast Implants.
-However, recently the FDA (Foods and Drugs Administration) in America has also reported some cases of BIA-ALCL in Smooth Breast Implants.
+However, the FDA (Foods and Drugs Administration) in America has now reported some cases of BIA-ALCL in Smooth Implants.
 So, it would now appear that no breast implant surface can be considered immune from developing BIA-ALCL.

 Currently, the theory is that BIA-ALCL may be due to a bacterium getting into the crypts of a textured implant surface at the time of insertion.
 However, this theory does not explain why some cases of BIA-ALCL have now been found with Smooth Surface Breast Implants.